Readri205/MS4_shopfront/README.md

 * **NOTE: This site is currently entirely for educational purposes only.
 Whilst there is an ability to register for the site, any personal details entered are not protected.**

 * If the site is perceived as successful, it is anticipated that the site could be expanded as;
-  * more wines cold be added to the list for purchase;
+  * more wines could be added to the list for purchase;
   * more products could be added such as cheeses and other foods; and
   * other products related to wines such as glasses, cheeseboards etc.